-On 15-17 May 2013, UCSIA is organizing the academic workshop "Youth and Civic Participation: Is a Younger Generation Reshaping European Politics?".
-This workshop wants to investigate how a young generation of citizens tries to make sense of current social trends and problems.
+On 15-17 May 2013 UCSIA organized the academic workshop "Youth and Civic Participation: Is a Younger Generation Reshaping European Politics?" and is part of a series of four workshops in 2013 that UCSIA further dedicates to "youth 2.0", "value transfer and education" and "youth (sub)cultures".
+This workshop wanted to investigate how a young generation of citizens tries to make sense of current social trends and problems.
 Whereas some researchers are convinced of the apparent civic disengagement of youth, others suggest that civic participation of young people is stable and that they may still be open to non institutionalized forms of practicing politics.
-The workshop wants to contribute to a European discussion about the topic, by introducing some of the American research findings and compare it with different contexts and case-studies in Europe.

 Current research in youth civic and political engagement attempts to answer the question whether it is declining or shifting, but provides no clear-cut answers.
 While B. Klandermans emphasizes the emerging protest movements amongst the young, M. Elchardus considers this shift-hypothesis to be a neo-liberal de-construction of politics with the aim of destroying the potential of collective action and reducing citizenship to a form of consumerism.
 In his contribution M. Hooghe points to intergenerational continuity of values that determine institutional political engagement, while recognizing the change and creativity that characterize non-institutional politics.
 The difficulties of theory-building concerning youth civic engagement indicate that the paradigm used, “decline or shift”, may not be productive and that we have to move beyond it.
 The workshop highlighted the insufficiencies of the current paradigm, while at the same time attempting to look how to move beyond it.